Thakurgaon District: History

 During British rule Thakurgaon was a tehsil (a district subdivision).
 In 1947 at the time of the Partition of India, Thakurgaon Subdivision became part of the newly established Dinajpur District of East Bengal.
-In 1984 Thakurgaon subdivision was split off Dinajpur and became a separate district (i.e. Thakurgaon District).
-Before 1879 Thakurgaon District was ruled my Maithil Brahmins and Bengali Brahmins like Bikhash Jha, Barun Thakur and Vidhenesh Roy.
-Until 1947 Thakurgaon district had a just Hindu majority population of 52%.
-Most people believe Thakurgaon district has got its name from Barun Thakur, a Maithil Brahmin.
+In 1984, Thakurgaon subdivision was split off Dinajpur and became a separate district (i.e. Thakurgaon District).
+Before 1879, Thakurgaon District was ruled by Maithil Brahmin and Bengali Brahmin Thakurs like Bikhash Jha, Barun Thakur and Vidhenesh Roy.
+Most people believe Thakurgaon district has got its name from Barun Thakur.